agnivade/GoFinch/README.md

 Examples
 ========

 You might need to set the LD_LIBRARY_PATH environment variable to /usr/local/lib directory before running the main program.
+(This is only for Linux)
 ```go
 package main